 Photography in a digital camera can be severely affected by aperture.
 Brightness or exposure will be affected if you change the aperture.
 The larger the aperture will be, the more light your image will get.

 On the other hand, small aperture will send less light into the camera body and the images will be darker.

 During the night time or in dark places, aperture should be selected at a large scale as this would capture as much light as possible for the image.
 Besides, to decrease the light in your image, aperture should be set at a small scale.

 Depth of field is another crucial side where aperture can affect.
 Depth of field is actually the amount of photograph that appears sharp from front to back.
 Not all the images have sharp front and back.
 Some of the images have either sharp front or sharp back.

 A large aperture offers more brightness and small aperture offers less brightness to your images.
-Besides, large aperture will leave large amount of background blur and small aperture will do the opposite.
+Besides, a large aperture will leave a large amount of background blur and small aperture will do the opposite.